Jesus writes in the dust

 However, the Jews that rejected the Gospel, although they knew the Old Testament scriptures would need light to shine on the truth.
 This comes through the preaching of the Gospel, through hints, pointers, pictures and signs.
 (PaRDeS).
 Literal, Hint, Allegory, Symbolic, Comparative, Inspiration and Revelation.

-“Behold the Lamb of God who takes away the sins of the world”.
+The same with the words of John the Baptist, when he said, “Behold the Lamb of God who takes away the sins of the world”.
 This hint/allegory, would be quite clear to the Messianic Jew who knows his scriptures.

 When a scribe or Pharisee heard such comments, they would remember scriptures like: